This post may contain affiliate/advertisement links to 3rd party sites where I may receive paid compensation for products you purchase.

-If you’d like us to talk about a homeschool-related topic that’s on your mind, please feel free to leave us a message here.
+If you’d like us to talk about a homeschool-related topic that’s on your mind, please feel free to leave us a message here on Speakpipe!

 And DO reach out to us on socials – just make sure you let us know you heard our podcast, while you’re at it!